Sustainable Development – What Is It? Definition, History, Evolution, Importance And Examples

 The triple bottom line is an important assumption that’s part of the foundations of sustainable development.
 It was first used by John Elkington, the founder of a sustainability consultancy firm.
 This expression means that companies should consider 3 different bottom lines in their businesses – and not only, as was usual at the time (and still is in many companies today), care about the profit and loss account.
 This means that organizations should also measure how socially responsible the operations across their value-chain are.
 In addition, Elkington combined a third concern: that companies also needed to measure their environmental impact on the planet.
 In the end, the idea is business needs to be concerned about its impact on people and planet – and not only finance and profit.

-The Millennium Ecosystem Assessment & sustainable development
+The Millennium Ecosystem Assessment And Sustainable Development

 The Millennium Ecosystem Assessment was a 4 years long investigation that started in 2001 and was requested by the UN.
 Over 1200 researchers gathered to assess the consequences that ecosystems’ changes had on human well-being.
 Finding the scientific basis for action needed to improve the conservation and sustainable use of ecosystems was another goal.